 Avast offers a free trial of Cleanup Premium to help you clean your computer and fix performance-related issues, while AVG offers PC Tuneup for that matter.

 It may seem like both software are identical in terms of features, but if you take a closer look, you’ll notice that Avast is clearly ahead in this race.
-It offers several bonus features in its free edition that other antivirus makers charge for, like WiFi Inspector (checks for security issues in your network and other vulnerabilities), Driver Updater, Avast Password, Rescue Disk, Game Mode for an interruption-free gaming experience, and SecureLine VPN (30-day trial).
+It offers several bonus features in its free edition that other antivirus makers charge for, like a WiFi Inspector (checks for security issues in your network and other vulnerabilities), a Driver Updater, a password vault, a Rescue Disk option, a Game Mode feature (for interruption-free gaming experience).

 Avast also offers a browser security add-on which protects you while you surf the web and also blocks annoying ads.
 It also offers a SafePrice browser extension which checks for the price of the item you’re purchasing at other places online to help you find the best deal.

-But one handy feature that only AVG provides in its free plan is File Shredder, which lets you permanently (and safely) delete your sensitive files so that no one can recover them.
+But one handy feature that only AVG provides in its free plan is a File Shredder; it lets you permanently (and safely) delete your sensitive files so that no one can recover them.
 Avast only provides this feature in its premium plans.

 Now, let’s talk about what you’ll get in terms of features if you opt for a paid upgrade.
 (We will only cover the Pro & Internet Security plans.)

-With Avast Pro Antivirus 2018, you’ll get everything in the free plan plus Sandbox technology (which lets you test suspicious files in a separate environment so they don’t wreak havoc on your computer), CyberCapture to automatically send suspicious files to Cloud for examination, and in-product support.
+With Avast Pro Antivirus 2018, you’ll get everything in the free plan plus Sandbox technology (which lets you test suspicious files in a separate environment so they don’t wreak havoc on your computer), a CyberCapture feature to automatically send suspicious files to Cloud for examination, and premium in-product support.

 Avast vs AVG: Which Provides Better Protection?

 Nearly all the modern antivirus software — including Avast and AVG — use signature-matching technology to detect all the sorts of viruses, spyware, rootkits, and Trojans.